dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/001_Examples.md

 - $\RR^\omega$ for \( \omega \) the least uncountable ordinal (?)
 - The Hawaiian earring
 - The Cantor set

+Examples of some more exotic spaces that show up less frequently:

+- $\HP^n$, quaternionic projective space
+- The Dunce Cap
+- The Alexander Horned sphere

 :::
 \todo[inline]{Break these into separate examples and explain properties.}

 :::{.example title="Non-Hausdorff spaces"}
 The following spaces are non-Hausdorff: